octanolabs/persona/README.md

 # Persona

-Returns a base persona for a given ubiq or ethereum address.
+Returns a base persona (name, sex & zodiac) for a given ubiq or ethereum address.

 As an homage to Satoshi Nakamoto, all names (both given and family) are of a japanese origin.

+*Life is for one generation; A good name is forever.*

 ### Install